-If your air conditioner is over 10 years old and non-inverter, consider switching to an inverter.

-consider switching to an inverter model, which consumes signifimodel, which consumes signifi-cantly less energy over time.
+If your air conditioner is over 10 years old and non-inverter, consider switching to an inverter model, which consumes significantly less energy over time.

 If a full upgrade isn't feasible right now, don't worry - simple, everyday habits still go a long way.
 These may seem like a no-brainer for most, but have you habitualised these simple chores?
-These include:

-These include: > turning off unused lights and switches;

-- > ironing clothes all at once instead of multiple times a - instead of multiple times a day; > sun-drying your laundry; > avoid opening and closing the fridge unnecessarily; > switching to energy-efficient LED lighting; > turning off water heaters when not in use;
+- These include: > turning off unused lights and switches - > ironing clothes all at once instead of multiple times a dav - > sun-drying your laundry > avoid opening and closing - the fridge unnecessarily > switching to energy-efficient - LED lighting > turning off water heaters - when not in use taking advantage of natural daylight.